rahul4732saini/atmolib/README.md

 <h3 align=center>Package Description</h3>

-<b>atmolib</b> is a weather package that offers its users an easy and flexible way to access and parse weather data in a pythonic way.
+<b>atmolib</b> is a weather package that offers an easy and flexible way to its users to access and parse weather data in a pythonic way.
 The package uses the Open-Meteo Web APIs to fetch the weather data in its backend.

 ## Installation